aquasecurity/cloud-security-remediation-guides/en/google/sql/sql-cmk-encryption.md

 2. In the Instances list, scroll to the right until you see the Encryption column.
 In this column, you see Google-managed and Customer-managed.
 3. Click an instance name to open its Overview page.
 The customer-managed encryption key is listed in the Configuration pane.
+    - Note that Customer Managed Encryption Keys can only be configured during instance creation.